sowjumn/probes/Readme.md

-# This Repository holds an example of an app deployed on Kubernetes
+# Example of an app deployed on Kubernetes

 The repo has one Go file app.go which has two endpoints '/' and '/health'

 In order to deploy this app onto Kubernetes we need to create a Docker image and push to the Docker Hub

-## Following are the steps to push the Docker image of the Go app onto Dockerhub
+## Steps to push the Docker image of the Go app onto Dockerhub

 ### Build the Docker Image
 `docker build --tag probes .`